Drpirouzan/Persian-Readability/README.md

 - Accepts input from a file, a command-line argument, or **stdin** (pipe-friendly)
 - `--plain` flag for scripting and pipeline use
 - `--verbose` flag for debug logging
-- The output indicates which syllable mode was active
-- Warns when the text is too short for a reliable score (< 50 words)
+- Warns when text is too short for a reliable score (< 50 words)

 ---